A Guide to George Town, Penang: Art, Food, and Old-World Charm

 Another highlight of my visit to Penang was an art exhibit at Hin Bus Depot, a community hub run by a small creative collective.
 The exhibit, called unspoken, was a participatory art installation project aimed at confronting the stigma around mental health.
 Participants were invited to enter a quiet space, write down an unspoken truth on a piece of ceramic, and then smash it as a form of release.
 This was a truly unique experience that allowed me to confront and release my own “unspoken truth”, a moment that felt both emotional and liberating.

-An escape to Penang Hill
+An Escape to Penang Hill

 If you need a break from Penang’s food, art, and culture and want to reconnect with nature, Penang Hill offers the best panoramic views stretching across the city and beyond.
 Accessible via a funicular railway, it lets you explore the unspoiled beauty of one of the region’s oldest rainforests.
 Beyond the fantastic views, Penang Hill captivates visitors with its lush greenery and abundant flora and fauna.